Why consider dental implants?

 One alternative is to do nothing and in fact many cases this is exactly what we do, you could also consider a dental bridge if you only have a few teeth missing.
 A dental bridge will support a new tooth wear your gap is by supporting it on the teeth either side, this means that your surrounding teeth need to be in good condition to support the tooth.
 The disadvantage to this method is that these surrounding teeth also need to be trimmed down in order to accept the supporting abutment.

 Thinking about going abroad for your dental implants?

 There has been a big increase in people looking to travel abroad or overseas to have the dental implants, there are a variety of websites dedicated to disasters with dental tourism that have sprung up in response.
 Whilst you might be able to save money by travelling overseas the biggest concern that we have is that of ongoing support and care.

 Saving money on the cost of dental implants is one thing but we know that you want more than that and that good quality care is important to you.

 What would happen if your implant was placed overseas and you had an emergency?
 What would happen if the implant caused some problems a few months down the line?

 By visiting a local dental practice, such as ours in Farnham, Surrey, you know that the local dentist is always going to be there and be held accountable to local people.
 This means you can be assured that your dental treatment is carried out by someone that cares about their reputation.

-If you would like to have a discussion about dental implants and your suitability for treatment to replace missing teeth then please download a free consultation form on the right hand side of his website or give us a call today to book a free consultation.
+If you would like to have a discussion about dental implants and your suitability for treatment to replace missing teeth then please call us on 01252 723 008 to see how we can help you.